 And for outdoor sowing, you can sow the seeds until the beginning of September.

-Important point for sowing outdoors: When you want to harvest chives, you'll first have to make sure there are no the weeds in the area.
 Before you sow your seeds, loosen the soil, remove all roots and stones, and add compost and sand.
 Unlike most other herbs, chives need quite a lot of nutrients to grow big and strong.
-After that, follow the same steps outlined under "In a pot".

-Chives prefer humus-rich, sandy and nutritious soil.
-They also like it moist and warm: they prefer a bright, airy place in a partially-shade area, but can also grow in the shade.
+They also like it moist and warm: they prefer a bright, airy place in a partially-shaded area, but can also grow in the shade.
 Just make sure that the sun doesn't burn your chives' thin stalks.

-Good: Carrot, celery, fennel, kohlrabi, marigold, nasturtium, parsley, parsnip, sage, spinach, strawberry, thyme, tomato
+Good neighbours: Carrot, celery, fennel, kohlrabi, marigold, nasturtium, parsley, parsnip, sage, spinach, strawberry, thyme, tomato

-Bad: Cauliflower, cress, coriander, French beans, garlic, leeks
+Bad neighbours: Cauliflower, cress, coriander, French beans, garlic, leeks

-Chives need a lot of water, especially when it's hot.
-In addition to regular watering, you'll want to keep trimming your chives to keep them around 3-4 cm.
+Trim your chives to keep them around 3-4 cm.
 You'll find that the stalks grow back quickly, and this will allow you to enjoy the flavour and scent of your spicy garden buddy for longer.

 Your chives are perennial plants, so you won't need to bring them indoors.